phoenixframework/phoenix/guides/routing.md

 When the server accepts a request, the request will always first pass through the plugs in our endpoint, after which it will attempt to match on the path and HTTP verb.

 Let's say that the request matches our first route: a GET to `/`.
-The router will first pipe that request through the `:browser` pipeline - which will fetch the session data, fetch the flash, and execute forgery protection - before it dispatches the request to `PageController`'s `index` action.
+The router will first pipe that request through the `:browser` pipeline - which will fetch the session data, fetch the flash, and execute forgery protection - before it dispatches the request to `PageController`'s `home` action.

 Conversely, suppose the request matches any of the routes defined by the [`resources/2`](`Phoenix.Router.resources/2`) macro.
 In that case, the router will pipe it through the `:api` pipeline — which currently only performs content negotiation — before it dispatches further to the correct action of the `HelloWeb.ReviewController`.